iotexproject/iotex-bootstrap/README.md

 curl https://raw.githubusercontent.com/iotexproject/iotex-core/master/install-cli.sh | sh
 ```

-You can point `ioctl` to your node:
+You can point `ioctl` to your node (if you enable the gateway plugin):

 ```
 ioctl config set endpoint localhost:14014